pingidentity/terraform-provider-pingdirectory/docs/resources/default_replication_assurance_policy.md

 - `remote_level` (String) Specifies the assurance level used to replicate to remote servers.
 A remote server is defined as one with a different value for the location setting in the global configuration.
 - `request_criteria` (String) Specifies a request criteria used to indicate which operations from clients matching this criteria use this policy.
 If both a connection criteria and a request criteria are specified for a policy, then both must match an operation for the policy to be assigned.
 - `timeout` (String) Specifies the maximum length of time to wait for the replication assurance requirements to be met before timing out and replying to the client.
-- `type` (String) The type of Replication Assurance Policy resource.
-Options are ['replication-assurance-policy']

 ### Read-Only